phillipclapham/neuroweaver/GCF.md

 - Adapt rather than follow
 - Create rather than copy
 - Evolve rather than stagnate

+As we stand at the intersection of human cognitive evolution and artificial intelligence, understanding and developing these advanced cognitive capabilities becomes increasingly crucial.
+The Generative Cognition Framework doesn't just map existing patterns - it reveals the architecture of enhanced human thinking, showing us not just how some minds naturally work but how all minds might evolve.

+This isn't the end of the journey but the beginning.
+As our understanding of this cognitive architecture deepens, new possibilities continue to emerge.
+Whether you're recognizing patterns you already use or developing new cognitive capabilities, each step builds upon the last in an exciting journey of discovery.

 Welcome to the future of human thinking.
 Welcome to your enhanced cognitive architecture.
 Welcome to GCF.